Symmetry classification correspondence between quadratic Lindbladians and their steady states: Summary and discussion.

-\textit{ Summary and discussion.} In this paper, we establish a symmetry classification correspondence between quadratic fermionic Lindbladian and its steady state.
-We perform a BL symmetry classification on the Lindbladian and find 27 possible symmetry classes of the matrix representation $\Le$.
+In this paper, we establish a symmetry classification correspondence between quadratic fermionic Lindbladian and its steady state.
+We perform a BL symmetry classification on the Lindbladian and find 27 possible symmetry classes.
 In these classes, 22 of them lead to an infinite temperature steady state.
 The remaining 5 classes have a one-to-one correspondence with 5 steady state AZ classes.

 Our findings imply that universal physical properties of Lindbladian and steady state are connected.
 For example, when Lindbladian spectrum has a certain universal level statistics, the steady state level statistics is also fixed by the symmetry classification correspondence.
 The connection has been partially found in\cite{random3,random2}.
 Understanding the physical mechanism of such connections for other symmetry classes could be an interesting direction.
 Finding connections of topological properties could also be intriguing.
 These studies are helpful to understand the mechanism of symmetry classification correspondence.